3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Experiment and Discussion

-In our study, the test data serves as the query model, while the training data is used to build the 3D form knowledge network.
-Finally, the experimental results of all competing methods are demonstrated in Table \ref{model40}.
-For the 3D classification task, our approach obtains the best performance.
-Compared to the MVCNN with AlexNet, our approach achieves a $4.2\%$ improvement.
-For the retrieval problem, our approach also achieves the best results.
-Meanwhile, compared with these traditional methods, our approach does not require a tedious training process.
+In our study, we utilized the test data as the query models, while the training data was employed to construct the 3D shape knowledge network.
+The comparative evaluation against state-of-the-art methods is summarized in Table \ref{model40}.
+In the context of the 3D classification task, our approach demonstrates superior performance.
+Notably, our approach outperforms Point Cloud Transformer (PCT)\cite{guo2021pct} by a margin of $3.7\%$.
+Additionally, in addressing the retrieval problem, our approach also achieves favorable results.
+Remarkably, in contrast to traditional methods, our approach circumvents the need for an intricate training process, the benefits of which will be exhibited in the next subsection.